 Some of our engineers are more system oriented (functional specifications/modeling/ architecture design) and others are more product oriented (hardware & software development).

-Our consulting services include the following type of missions
+Our consulting services include the following type of missions:

 System and RAMS studies: based on systematic RAMS analysis methods and technics, our consultants carry out the necessary activities to identify and mitigate the hazardous and unavailability risks such that the demonstration of the specified targets can be achieved.
 The main objective of these studies is to analyse the cause and the consequence of each potential failure mode of the designed system and to assess their criticality based on pre-defined criteria.
 Our Engineers are able to use (semi-)formal methods and tool for modeling systems and process behaviors so that it can be used for systematic RAMS analysis, detail design, verification and testing purposes.